Best Travel Credit Cards in Canada for 2026

 Who offers the best travel card?

 American Express offers the best travel card, the American Express Cobalt Card.
-The 4.5% American Express Membership Rewards earn rate is very high, the card has an extensive insurance package, and it has a reasonable monthly fee.
+The 4.5% earn rate is very high, the insurance package is quite extensive, and at $15.99, the monthly fee is reasonable.
+Plus, redemption options through American Express Membership Rewards are both surprisingly flexible and very valuable.

 What are the downsides of travel credit cards?